SquareSR/Testing-Red-Classic/red-classic/README.md

 - Get the Bike from the Bike Shop and exit the shop.

 Menu (outside of the bike shop)
-- Swap slot 2 Helix Fossil down 7 with Bike
+- Swap slot 2 Helix Fossil down 6 with Bike
-- Up 1 - Teach TM24 Thunderbolt over Slot 3 Water Gun
+- Up 1 - Teach TM24 Thunderbolt over Slot 3 (Leer or WG)
 - Slot 2 - Get on the bike, cut both trees to head East into ROUTE 9

-Save before this next fight after cutting the second tree.

 JR. TRAINER-F (4-TURN THRASH GIRL)
 - Oddish: 	Thrash